All Around Austin

 Salado Museum and College Park

-Learn about Salado’s history along with its trailblazing women like Grace Jones and Liz Carpenter in its museum.
+Learn about Salado’s history and its trailblazing women like Grace Jones and Liz Carpenter in its museum.
 Across the street from the museum, walk through the grounds of Salado College.
-Back in 1860, it educated young women and men as a non-denominational school, the first of its kind in Texas.
+In 1860, it educated young women and men as a non-denominational school, the first of its kind in Texas.
 A fire destroyed the building in 1924.

 Outdoor Art Parade in Salado